rajashri-patil/parvi_aassisnment_task/results/task4_architecture_proposal.md

 - **Clock gating** - whether the NPU can sleep between frames.
 Insight only needs detections every 88–300ms, not continuously.
 - **Datapath sizing** - whether part of the claimed 0.3× power reflects headroom Insight is not actually using.
 Until these are checked against AR1+'s real datasheet, the NPU figure should be treated as a compute-driven estimate rather than a guaranteed platform result.

 **Architectural takeaway:** CNN inference is the dominant system power consumer; fall detection, sensors, and alerting contribute relatively little.
-For production, combining an NPU for CNN inference, a Cortex-M7 for always-on sensor processing, and event-driven interrupts delivers substantially better battery life, keeping the A55 in low-power states whenever possible.
+For production, combining an NPU for CNN inference, a Cortex M7 for always-on sensor processing, and event driven interrupts delivers substantially better battery life, keeping the A55 in low-power states whenever possible.

 ---